PredMoon/Cypherpunk-Hackathon-PredMoon/README.md

   Conduct multiple marketing campaigns to enhance brand exposure and prediction market liquidity;
   Gradually launch PredSeed financing plan to provide funding support for subsequent product expansion and ecosystem construction.
 - **Expected Value to Ethereum Ecosystem**: Become the first Chinese-language prediction market project in the Ethereum ecosystem, innovating user experience with unique style, and promoting diversified development of global prediction markets.

-### 8) Team & Contacts

-- **Team Name**: [Royal View Garden 8th Floor 10th Floor Swimming Pool Maintenance Team]
-- **Team Headline**: Building the Future of Prediction Markets with Proven Expertise
-- **Team Summary**:
-  PredMoon is built by an experienced team of 10+ professionals with diverse backgrounds in Web2 and Web3.
-Our core leadership includes serial entrepreneurs, technical experts, and creative strategists who have collectively won 20+ global hackathon awards and successfully scaled products to thousands of users.
-The team combines deep technical expertise in blockchain development, frontend engineering, and AI tools with strong product vision and operational experience.

-- **Members & Roles**:
-  - Adam Ma – Founder
-  Adam has extensive experience in both Web2 and Web3 entrepreneurship, as well as years of experience at major tech companies including 360, RC, and iHealth.
-He has won 20+ global hackathon awards and previously founded a sneaker marketplace with millions in transaction volume, as well as Web3 RWA projects.
-Notably, he has executed a user cold-start of 5,000+ users in a single day.
-  - KK – Co-founder
-  KK graduated from HKUST and brings extensive development experience, including years at Tsinghua Research Institute, combined with strong social and creative insight.
-He leads product design, social media, and brand strategy, and has deep experience with AI tools and innovative product ideation.
-  - Ben – Co-founder
-  Ben graduated from Shanghai University and has 9 years of solid front-end development experience.
-He previously worked at Citibank Singapore HQ, specializing in React and Vue development.
-  - Other core team members
-  Our team consists of 10+ talented professionals, covering development, design, community, and marketing.
-Together, we bring a balanced mix of technical expertise, creative vision, and operational experience to build PredMoon.
-- **Contact Information (Email/TG/X)**: hello@pred.wtf

 ## Matching Scenarios